elastx/elx-docs/content/en/docs/private-kubernetes/guides/autoscaling.md

 ## How does autoscaling know when to add additional nodes?

-Nodes are added once they are needed and there are 2 scenarios:
+Nodes are added when they are needed.
+There are two scenarios:

 1. You have a pod that fails to be scheduled on existing nodes
 2. You scheduled pods with requests and the autoscaler senses that your pods won't be able to be scheduled on the available nodes.
 If a lot of pods are scheduled this method can add more than one node at a time.